-Hereditary Cancer Predisposition Syndromes Associated With Medulloblastoma variants have obvious connotations for the affected child, siblings, parents and, potentially, other family members in regard to cancer surveillance, prevention, diagnosis, and management.
+Hereditary Cancer Predisposition Syndromes Associated With Medulloblastoma

+Increasingly, subsets of children with brain tumors, including medulloblastoma, have been found to have germline pathogenic or likely pathogenic variants, predisposing them to the development of medulloblastoma and other cancers.[1,2] These variants have obvious implications for the affected child, siblings, parents, and, potentially, other family members in regard to cancer surveillance, prevention, diagnosis, and management.
 The variants may also affect specific tumor treatment.